UnrealSkill-VIP/Valorant-Color-Cheat/README.md

 - Nothing is happening: https://lmgtfy.com/?q=jar+file+not+starting - Try to start it with CMD/Batch.
 - Aimbot/Triggerbot not working: Read "How to use".
 - It is crashing: Start it with Batch and look for errors - Send it to me.
 Tutorial: https://lmgtfy.com/?q=start+jar+with+batch
 - Some Bugs or errors?
-Write a ticket at Issues or contact me on Discord (NiroDev#7076).
+Write a ticket at Issues.

 Requirement:
 - Java 8